CK Travels

 Busan Green Railway Coastal Walking Trail

-AKA the Haeundae Green Railway – partially closed as of July 2023
+AKA the Haeundae Green Railway – partially closed as late 2023

 This is a 5km coastal walking trail on a wooden deck built alongside the Sky Capsule monorail track and Beach Train route along the former Donghae Nambu Railway Line.